 The risk of a global pandemic materialized in 2020.
 The company acted to safeguard employee health and well-being and minimize business disruption.

-- Safety guidelines for our staff, contractors and/or third-party suppliers working on our premises, updated in real time based on local regulations/guidance
+- Safety guidelines for our staff, contractors and/or third-party suppliers working on our premises, updated in real time, based on local regulations/guidance

-- Well-being support to our staff
+- Focus on well-being support to our staff

 - Agility of supply chain and distribution channels

 - Continuous monitoring of pandemic impact, including updating of forecasts

 - Continued focus on operational cost and complexity reduction

 With the increasing frequency and magnitude of cybersecurity threats facing us, we’re taking additional measures to strengthen our security to be better able to respond and recover as quickly as possible in the event of an incident impacting our company.

 - Continually reinforcing a cyber-security culture (intensified training, awareness creation)

 - Continuation of system rationalization to remove redundant legacy systems where they exist

 - Increasing collaboration with suppliers on various detection and response activities and measures